open-mmlab/mmocr/docs/dataset_types.md

 ### UniformConcatDataset

-`UniformConcatDataset` allows users to apply a universal pipeline on multiple datasets without specifying the pipeline for each of them.
+`UniformConcatDataset` is a dataset wrapper which allows users to apply a universal pipeline on multiple datasets without specifying the pipeline for each of them.

 For example, to apply `train_pipeline` on both `train1` and `train2`,